torsdag/eggbasket/README.md

 eggbasket
 =========

 Man in the middle license proxy.
 Written for giggles and allows you to setup a proxy counting license check outs per user / host and exporting them through prometheus.
-Currently only works with RLM license servers but should / could be made to work with other license servers that keeps an active connection for each checkout.
-The idea falls to pices if you have multiple licenses being served from the same license server.
+Currently only works with RLM license servers but should / could be made to work with other license servers that keep an active connection for each checkout.
+The idea falls to pieces if you have multiple licenses being served from the same license server.

 Could be pretty neat to have a "generic" layer to control who can checkout licenses based on user / hostname allowing for limits based on departments etc..